inxeurope/inx_platform/transporting_db_from_prd_to_local.md

     PRINT(@sql);
     EXEC sp_executesql @sql

-Store procedure will have the same schema name mistake and they also need to be changed.
+Store procedures will have the same schema name mistake and they also need to be changed.
 Use this script

     DECLARE @sql NVARCHAR(MAX) = '';